Roger Binns

 • Architecture discussions as well as guidance on implementation issues

-• Reverse engineered MAPI protocol, wrote Ethereal MAPI decoder
+• Reverse engineered MAPI protocol, wrote Wireshark MAPI decoder

 Testing/QA